-The Study’s purpose was to evaluate TLD-1433, Theralase’s lead PDC for the primary endpoint of safety and tolerability, a secondary endpoint of pharmacokinetics (movement and exit of drug within tissue) and an exploratory endpoint of efficacy, primarily at 90 days and secondarily at 180 days post treatment.
+Study I's purpose was to evaluate TLD-1433, Theralase®’s lead PDC for the primary objective of safety and tolerability, a secondary objective of pharmacokinetics (movement and exit of drug within tissue) and tertiary objective of efficacy, primarily at 90 days and secondarily at 180 days post treatment.

-Theralase has completed a Phase Ib NMIBC clinical study (“Study”), with 6 patients treated at University Health Network (“UHN”) (Toronto, Ontario, Canada).
+Theralase® has completed a Phase Ib NMIBC clinical study (“Study I”), with 6 patients treated at University Health Network (“UHN”) (Toronto, Ontario, Canada).

-- Three patients to have the Maximum Recommended Starting Dose (“MRSD”) of the Study Drug (TLD-1433) instilled intravesically into their bladder, light activated by fibre optics placed inside the bladder connected to the Study Device (TLC-3200 Medical Laser System) at a specific target energy density.
+- Three patients were treated with the Maximum Recommended Starting Dose (“MRSD”) of the Study Drug (TLD-1433) instilled intravesically into their bladder, light activated by fibre optics placed inside the bladder connected to the study device (TLC-3200 Medical Laser System) at a specific target energy density.

-- If the MRSD of the Study Drug is proven safe after independent review by the Data Safety Monitoring Board (“DSMB”), then an additional three patients would be treated at the Therapeutic Dose (“Therapeutic Dose”) (2 times the MRSD) of the Study Drug (TLD-1433) instilled intravesically into their bladder, light activated by fibre optics placed inside the bladder connected to the Study Device (TLC-3200 Medical Laser System) at a specific target energy density.
+- The MRSD of the study drug was proven safe after independent review by the Data Safety Monitoring Board (“DSMB”) and an additional three patients were enrolled and treated at the therapeutic dose (2 times the MRSD) of the study drug (TLD-1433) instilled intravesically into their bladder, light activated by fibre optics placed inside the bladder connected to the study device (TLC-3200 Medical Laser System) at a specific target energy density.

 Evaluate safety and tolerability.
-Primary endpoint of safety achieved after 6 patients treated in the Study experienced only grade 1 and grade 2 Adverse Events (“AEs”) (e.g.: bladder spasms, constipation, urge incontinence, fatigue, urinary frequency, hematuria, penile discomfort, urinary urgency, pain and other), where 95% of these AEs resolved within 180 days.
-For the 5% of AEs not completely resolved, all were considered pre-existing conditions in the opinion of the Principal Investigator (“PI”) and hence none were deemed related to the Study.
+Primary objective of safety achieved after 6 patients treated in Study I experienced only grade 1 and grade 2 Adverse Events (“AEs”) (e.g.: bladder spasms, constipation, urge incontinence, fatigue, urinary frequency, hematuria, penile discomfort, urinary urgency, pain and other), where 95% of these AEs resolved within 180 days.
+For the 5% of AEs not completely resolved, all were considered pre-existing conditions in the opinion of the Principal Investigator (“PI”) and hence none were deemed related to Study I.

 Evaluate the pharmacokinetics.
-Secondary endpoint achieved at the Therapeutic Dose: 89.0% of the Study Drug was excreted from urine within 24 hours and 99.9% was excreted within 72 hours post Study Treatment.
-In plasma, 68% was removed within 24 hours and 90% removed within 72 hours post Study Treatment.
+Secondary objective achieved at the therapeutic dose: 89.0% of the Study Drug was excreted from urine within 24 hours and 99.9% was excreted within 72 hours post study treatment.
+In plasma, 68% was removed within 24 hours and 90% removed within 72 hours post study treatment.
 See Figure 1.

 Evaluate efficacy.
-CR rates were demonstrated in 67% of patients (2 out of 3 patients) treated at the Therapeutic Dose of the Study Drug at the 90 day assessment.
-This CR rate of 67% (2 out of 3 patients) continued up to 450 days post initial treatment (540 days post Study Treatment).
+Complete Response ("CR") rates were demonstrated in 67% of patients (2 out of 3 patients) treated at the therapeutic dose of the study drug at the 90 day assessment (urine cytology and cystoscopy).
+This CR rate of 67% (2 out of 3 patients) continued up to 450 days post initial CR (540 days post study treatment).

-The Medical and Scientific Advisory Board (“MSAB”) recommended that the clinical data collected from six patients in Study I were sufficient to support the conclusion that Study I had successfully achieved Study I’s primary and secondary endpoints and had adequately addressed the Study’s scientific, technical and clinical questions, as per the approved Study design and clinical protocol.
-The MSAB recommendation to the Company was to terminate Study I based on the six patients treated and suggested that the Company immediately pursue a pivotal Phase II NMIBC clinical study approval with Health Canada and the Food and Drug Administration (“FDA”) to commence Study II, with a the primary objective of efficacy.
+The Medical and Scientific Advisory Board (“MSAB”) recommended that the clinical data collected from six patients in Study I were sufficient to support the Study I objective and conclude that Study I had successfully achieved it’s primary, secondary and tertiary objectives at the therapeutic dose and had adequately addressed the study’s scientific, technical and clinical questions, as per the approved study design and clinical protocol.
+The MSAB recommendation to the Company was to successfully complete Study I based on the six patients treated and suggested that the Company immediately pursue a pivotal Phase II NMIBC clinical study approval with Health Canada and the Food and Drug Administration (“FDA”) to commence Study II, with a primary objective of efficacy.

 FDA guidelines (February 2018) for BCG-Unresponsive Non Muscle Invasive Bladder Cancer states that:

-“In BCG-unresponsive NMIBC, a single-arm clinical trial with Complete Response rate and duration of response as the primary endpoint can provide primary evidence of effectiveness to support a marketing application”
+“In BCG-Unresponsive NMIBC, a single-arm clinical trial with Complete Response ("CR") rate and duration of response as the primary endpoint can provide primary evidence of effectiveness to support a marketing application”